+Shamrocks (Oxalis species) are small trifoliate (leaf structure having three parts) plants with delicate little flowers that bloom on a nearly continual basis.
 They grow well in containers and make excellent houseplants that can be placed either indoors or out, depending on the season.
 These plants are a true pleasure to own and their popularity is on the rise.

+It seems to me that five or six years ago, it was a rare treat to see a shamrock in a retail setting, but now they are at every garden center and farmers' market I visit.
 I am not surprised at how popular these plants have become.
 I got my first shamrock when I was 20 years old, as a gift from my grandmother, and it is one of the most visually appealing plants I have ever owned.

+During the daylight hours the leaves stand erect on slender stems that lean aggressively towards the light.
 At night the leaves fold downward and stay closed firmly together.
 My first shamrock has been with me for eight years and four houses and I now have two plants, one green and one purple.

 When the shamrocks start to get crowded in the pots, I simply split them up and give some away as gifts.
 It's a fun and easy way to share the plant with friends or even sell them at a place like a farmers' market.